replikativ/kabel/README.md

 implementations.
 At the moment web-sockets are used and transit is the serialization format.

-## Rational
+## Rationale

 Instead of implementing a `REST` interface websockets provide several benefits, even if you do single requests.
 Most importantly the distinction between server and client is unnecessary, because both can push messages to each other, effectively having *one input* and *one output* channel.
-Together with edn messages over the wire this _simplifies_ the semantics significantly.
+Together with `edn` messages over the wire this _simplifies_ the semantics significantly.
 The tradeoff is that `REST` is standardized and offers better interoperablity for other clients.

-Since we work on a crossplatform p2p software for distributed datatypes with [replikativ](https://github.com/replikativ/replikativ), we could not to reuse any of the other ClojureScript websocket libraries.
-For us all IO happens over the input and output channel with `core.async`, so we can implement cross-platform functionality in a very terse and expressive fashion, e.g. in the [pull-hooks for replikativ](https://github.com/replikativ/replikativ/blob/master/src/replikativ/p2p/hooks.cljc).
+Since we work on a crossplatform `p2p` software for confluent distributed datatypes with [replikativ](https://github.com/replikativ/replikativ), we could not to reuse any of the other ClojureScript websocket libraries.
+For us _all_ IO happens over the input and output channel with `core.async`, so we can implement *cross-platform* functionality in a very terse and expressive fashion, e.g. in the [pull-hooks for replikativ](https://github.com/replikativ/replikativ/blob/master/src/replikativ/p2p/hooks.cljc).
 But you do not need to write platform neutral symmetric middlewares, so on